Illicit Affairs: Music and lyrics

-"Illicit Affairs" is a folk love song driven by an acoustic guitar.
+"Illicit Affairs" is a folk and indie rock love song driven by an acoustic guitar.
 At three minutes and ten seconds, it is the shortest track on Folklore.
 The production incorporates electric guitars, live drums, bass, keyboards, accordion, saxophones, pedal steel guitar, finger-picked strings, and soft horns.
 Swift raises her voice an octave at the end of each line.
 Allaire Nuss of Entertainment Weekly and Ellen Johnson of Paste thought the song veers toward indie folk; the latter opined that it was similar to the music of Justin Vernon.

 As with multiple tracks on Folklore, "Illicit Affairs" is based on a fictional narrative with imagined story arcs and characters; some critics wrote that the song is about "clandestine romance".
 The lyrics tell a story of infidelity about a disloyal narrator who wants to continue her deceitful relationship.
 She describes the details of how to maintain the relationship and whispers them as if they were secrets: "Tell your friends you're out for a run/ You'll be flushed when you return".
 The song features themes of adultery: "Take the road less travelled by/ Tell yourself you can always stop/ What started in beautiful rooms/ Ends with meetings in parking lots".
 It reaches its climax in the bridge, showcasing themes of "muted regret": "Don't call me kid/ Don't call me baby [...]
 Look at this godforsaken mess that you made me".
 She eventually calms herself in the final line: "For you, I would ruin myself [...]
 A million little times".
 The song ends abruptly after its build-up, without a final chorus.
 Pitchforks Jill Mapes opined that the lyrics driven by perspectives "speak volumes" of Swift's evolution as a songwriter.
 Rolling Stones Angie Martoccio likened the lyrical narrative to that of Phoebe Bridgers's "Savior Complex" (2020), and thought the song "[runs] a little deeper".